anru/sprout/README.md

 bower install sprout-data --save
 ```

+or just download and include `sprout.js` or `sprout.min.js` in your page.

 ## API

 The *path* argument can be a single key or an array of keys to access nested properties.